MicrosoftDocs/office-docs-powershell/skype/skype/vlatest/Debug-CsLisConfiguration.md

 ```

 ## DESCRIPTION
-**Below Content Applies To:** Lync Server 2010, Lync Server 2013

-The LIS configuration for an Enterprise Voice E9-1-1 implementation is stored in compressed format.
-This cmdlet un-compresses the configuration and displays it in XML format.
-This can make it quicker to debug issues with a configuration.

-This cmdlet retrieves the location information from the Central Management store.
-When this information is created, it is stored in the location database; it does not move to the Central Management store until it is published with the Publish-CsLisConfiguration cmdlet.
-If the location information has not been published (or has been un-published with the Unpublish-CsLisConfiguration cmdlet), Debug-CsLisConfiguration will not return anything.

-Who can run this cmdlet: By default, members of the following groups are authorized to run the Debug-CsLisConfiguration cmdlet locally: RTCUniversalServerAdmins.
-To return a list of all the role-based access control (RBAC) roles this cmdlet has been assigned to (including any custom RBAC roles you have created yourself), run the following command from the Windows PowerShell prompt:

-Get-CsAdminRole | Where-Object {$_.Cmdlets -match "Debug-CsLisConfiguration"}

-**Below Content Applies To:** Skype for Business Server 2015

 The LIS configuration for an Enterprise Voice E9-1-1 implementation is stored in compressed format.
 This cmdlet un-compresses the configuration and displays it in XML format.
 This can make it quicker to debug issues with a configuration.